-Known as the “Immortal Health Elixir” by the Chinese and originating in the Far East around 2,000 years ago, kombucha is a beverage with tremendous health benefits extending to your heart, your brain and (especially) your gut.
+Originating in the Far East around 2,000 years ago, kombucha is a beverage with tremendous health benefits extending to your heart, your brain and (especially) your gut.

 How does this ancient drink make such a huge difference in your body?
 Why is it considered one of the top healthy drinks?

 Due to the fermentation process involved in creating kombucha, it contains a large number of living healthy bacteria known as probiotics.
 These bacteria line your digestive tract and support your immune system, as they absorb nutrients and fight infection and illness.